rhel-labs/instruqt/satellite-advanced-testing/02-configure-ansible/assignment.md

   url: https://rhel1.${_SANDBOX_ID}.instruqt.io:9090
 difficulty: basic
 ---
 The first activity in this lab is to create an ansible playbook to automatically configure the Satellite server.
 Red Hat provides an Ansible collection to manage Red Hat Satellite configuration.
-Ansible playbooks configured to configure Satellite are useful for building disaster recovery instances of Satellite, or any other task that requires a second Satellite server, including testing, and upgrades.
+Ansible playbooks are useful for building disaster recovery instances of Satellite, or any other task that requires a second Satellite server, including testing, and upgrades.

 Documentation for the Satellite Ansible collection can be found [here](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/satellite/docs) (Red Hat account required).